muratk5n/thirdwave/en/index.md

 ---

-You ain't never cheat death Focker.
+You ain't never gonna cheat death Focker.
 You are out of the circle of trust 👌

 ---